Hot Mess (album)

-Hot Mess is the third studio album by the American musical ensemble Cobra Starship, released through Fueled by Ramen and Decaydance Records on August 11, 2009.
+Hot Mess is the third studio album by the American musical band Cobra Starship, released through Fueled by Ramen and Decaydance Records on August 11, 2009.
 The album is the follow-up to 2007's ¡Viva la Cobra!.
 It debuted at No. 4 on the Billboard 200 albums chart on sales of more than 42,000, by far their best chart performance ever.

 The first single from the album, "Good Girls Go Bad", features actress Leighton Meester and was released on May 11, 2009.
 The song peaked in the top ten of the Billboard Hot 100 and at number two on the New Zealand Singles Chart.

 Songwriting and recording

 Cobra Starship toured extensively in 2008, headlining the Really Really Ridiculously Good Looking Tour during January–March, and playing the Warped Tour for two months during June–August.
 They were pressured by their label to make another album while on the road, and after Warped concluded they had about ten song ideas.
 When the label directed them to record the songs in September 2008, the band entered a New York City studio and attempted eight of the songs.
 Lead singer Gabe Saporta was diagnosed with a cyst on his vocal cords, but there was a much bigger problem: the band did not like the music.
 For instance, the song that eventually became "The Scene Is Dead; Long Live the Scene" existed only as a verse and chorus under the working title "Bright Lights", and Saporta later recalled, "I hated it.
 It made me cringe."
 Cobra Starship had been able to write the previous album, ¡Viva la Cobra!, while touring in 2007, but the band was little known at the time, and they spent their free time writing.
 By 2008, the band did not have enough time to themselves for composing music.
 The song ideas from 2008 were subpar; bassist Alex Suarez said, "We know we can do so much better."

 The band shelved the recorded material while Saporta treated his vocal cords.
 Cobra Starship determined to hammer out better songs for the album.
 In January 2009, the band moved into a cabin in the Pocono Mountains of Pennsylvania for an intensive songwriting session.
 They spent two weeks in the cabin, four days of which were live-streamed with their fans via Stickam.
 Happy with the results, they returned home to New York City to collaborate with other songwriters and musicians to flesh out the songs.